Asia snubs IEA's call to stop new fossil fuel investments

 Cutting finance for oil, gas and coal without considering efficiency and competitiveness would “set back the Philippines’ aspiration to join the ranks of upper middle-income countries,” he said.

+While the world is moving to renewable energy, demand for coal is still expected to be strong in the next few decades as some countries are still building new coal-fired power plants, said Hendra Sinadia, executive director at Indonesia Coal Mining Association.

-Reporting by Sonali Paul in Melbourne; Additional reporting by Melanie Burton in Melbourne and Enrico Dela Cruz in Manila; Editing by Christian Schmollinger
+Reporting by Sonali Paul in Melbourne; Additional reporting by Melanie Burton in Melbourne, Enrico Dela Cruz in Manila and Christina Bernadette in Jakarta; Editing by Christian Schmollinger and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.